 Instructions

-- In a bowl, whisk together flour, poppy seeds, baking powder, baking soda, and salt.
+- Whisk flour, poppy seeds, baking powder, baking soda, and salt.

-- In another large bowl, beat butter and sugar until light and fluffy.
-Add eggs one at a time, mixing well after each addition.
+- Beat butter and sugar until fluffy.
+Add eggs one at a time.

-- Stir in lemon zest, lemon juice, vanilla extract, and buttermilk until combined.
+- Mix in lemon zest, lemon juice, vanilla, and buttermilk.